 Construction zones in Peel

-Construction projects are expected on Peel roads in numerous areas in 2021.
+Construction projects are expected on Peel roads in numerous areas as a whole.
 This construction will support important services such as water, wastewater and transportation.

 The work we do today to maintain and develop new infrastructure will help us adjust to future growth and continue to build our Community for Life.

 We want everyone to stay safe while we move towards meeting these goals.